How Group Assisted Purification (GAP) Peptide Synthesis Works

 GAP-PS is highly amenable to Fmoc chemistry but also handles Cbz and Boc protection strategies.
-Because our protecting group functions just like any another protecting group, all chemistries are amenable including carbodiimide, uronium, ammonium, and other coupling reagents, including Oxyma based products.
-The GAP protecting group is orthogonal in deprotection strategy: facilitating the synthesis of complex peptides (macrocyclic structures, stapled, branched, conjugated, and others).
+Because our GAP protecting group functions just like any other C-terminal protecting group, all coupling chemistries are amenable including carbodiimide, uronium, ammonium, cyanuric acid, fluoride, and Oxyma based products.